SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The private IPv4 address blocks sorted from largetst to smallest are: ⟮c+;10.0.0.0⟯/⟮c+;8⟯, ⟮c+;172.16.0.0⟯/⟮c+;12⟯, ⟮c+;192.168.0.0⟯/⟮c+;16⟯
 (100000 = Prof X dual-wielding dual swords, 172160 = Android 17 outrunning a caravan of refugees, 192168 = Anakin skywalker outrunning a dragon)
+a private network is a computer network that uses a private address space of IP addresses, most often used for LANs

 ####### NAT

 NAT = Network Address Translation
-⟮c+;NAT⟯ ⟮c+;maps one IP address space to another⟯ by ⟮c+;modifying the info in the IP header⟯ NAT could be one-to-one or one-to-many, generally one-to-many is implied For one-to-many NAT, most commonly the combination of IP address and port number is sued to unabiguously identify the reciver NAT (Network Address Translation)  allows mitigation of IPv4 address exhaustion because one IP address can be used for an entire network the form of NAT where ⟮c+;the combination of IP address and port number is used to identify the recipient⟯ may also be known as ⟮c+;NAPT⟯ (⟮c+;network address and port translation⟯) , ⟮c+;PAT⟯ (⟮c+;port address translation⟯) or ⟮c+;IP masquerading⟯ amongst others
+⟮c+;NAT⟯ ⟮c+;maps one IP address space to another⟯ by ⟮c+;modifying the info in the IP header⟯ NAT could be one-to-one or one-to-many, generally one-to-many is implied For one-to-many NAT, most commonly the combination of IP address and port number is sued to unabiguously identify the reciver.
+For one-to-many NAT, the client port is additionally used disambiguate the reciever (which is possible since the client port is arbitrary anyway)
+NAT (Network Address Translation)  allows mitigation of IPv4 address exhaustion because one IP address can be used for an entire network the form of NAT where ⟮c+;the combination of IP address and port number is used to identify the recipient⟯ may also be known as ⟮c+;NAPT⟯ (⟮c+;network address and port translation⟯) , ⟮c+;PAT⟯ (⟮c+;port address translation⟯) or ⟮c+;IP masquerading⟯ amongst others